jefflovejapan/ntsc-mtl/Scratchpad.md

 The web stuff is cool and I might not have another chance to work on it soon.
 Then again, with ChatGPT I can always grab enough web code to get by (right?)

+# June 10th

+Hopefully starting on web stuff today!
+Feels like I made great progress over the weekend even though at the time it might have felt slow.

+# June 12th

+Yesterday was impossibilities day -- had a great time hacking with Paul and was really impressed with his knowledge of audio stuff.
+Everyone here is so talented -- it seems like even very young pepole have a mastery over the subject that I don't know if I'll ever have.
+That said, it has been cool seeing people's reactions to the projects I'm working on -- it feels like people think they're legitimately cool and aren't just being nice.

+Today is all about getting snow to work.
+I think I've convinced myself that the approach can be a lot simpler, getting rid of all the looping that we have in Valerie's code.
+I can get geometric noise onscreen, but something is getting lost in the conversion from noise to snow.
+Should hopefully have something by the end of the day, then I can move on to things like the remaining noise stuff.